-The Willow is an arts & mental health organization dedicated to removing barriers for artists living with mental illness/substance use to access creative spaces to make & exhibit work, exchange & advance skills, & expand professional networks.
+Willow Arts Community is a non-profit organization dedicated to removing barriers for artists living with mental illness/substance use to access creative spaces to make & exhibit work, exchange & advance skills, & expand networks.

-Do I need a referral from a doctor/social worker or prove my eligibility?
+Do I need a referral from a doctor or social worker to join?

 Is there a waiting list?